Toronto vs Vancouver for Expats

 Quick answer

 Toronto is roughly 5% cheaper than Vancouver at $2,850/mo vs $3,000/mo for a single expat in 2026.
-Vancouver scores higher on safety by 2 index points.
-Compared across 7 city-level dimensions (cost, safety, healthcare, education, climate, career, transport) using public-domain data + neighbourhood research.
+Vancouver scores higher on modeled safety by 2 index points.
+Compared across 7 city-level dimensions (cost, safety, healthcare, education, climate, career, transport) using public-domain data and WhereNext research.

 Key facts

-- Cheaper: Toronto lower estimated single-person monthly cost based on city-level cost index.
+- Cheaper: Toronto lower estimated single-person monthly cost based on the city cost index.

-- Safer: Vancouver higher city safety index, derived from crime data and Numbeo's safety surveys.
+- Safer (modeled): Vancouver higher modeled safety index, derived from country-level safety inputs.

 - Best transit: Vancouver transit and healthcare scored on city-level infrastructure indices.